-Best Fruits to Eat for Immunity
+Best Fruits to Eat for Immunity, According to a Dietitian

 In the midst of a global pandemic, coupled with cold and flu season, immunity is top of mind.
 To keep your immune system in tip-top shape, there are some things you can do.
 Getting enough sleep, staying hydrated, trying not to stress too much, moving your body regularly and eating a well-balanced diet can help your immune system (on top of washing hands regularly, cleaning and sanitizing surfaces and following CDC guidelines around social distancing and wearing a mask to help reduce the spread of COVID-19).
 Certain nutrients are especially helpful when it comes to supporting your immune system.
 You want to make sure you're eating enough protein, keeping your gut healthy with prebiotics and probiotics, and getting enough zinc, vitamin C and vitamin D. (Read more about the top nutrients to help keep your immune system healthy.)